jenaleigh01/CyberPixels/README.md

 ## UX

 Site presentation and navigation is minimalist and intuitive.
-Generally speaking users can find out more informaiton about destinations, submit an enquiry, follow social media, and sign up to a mailing list.
+Generally speaking users can find out more information about destinations, submit an enquiry, follow social media, and sign up to a mailing list.

 ## User Stories

-- As a **site-owner** I want **users to be able to navigate my site** so that **they can find information**
+- As a **site-owner** I want **users to be able to navigate my site** so that **they can find information**.
 - As a **user** I would like **to see high quality pictures of destinations** so I can decide if I want to go there.
-- As a **site owner** I want **users to be able to enquire about the tour** so that I can **convert them to customers**
+- As a **site owner** I want **users to be able to enquire about the tour** so that I can **convert them to customers**.
 - As a **user who relies on a screen reader** I want **the images and icons on the website to have meaningful alt text** so that I can **use the site.**
 - As a **user** I want to **see written information about different travel destinations** so that I can decide if I want to go there.
 - As a **site owner** I **want a meaningful homepage** so that **users know what is available on the site.**